mfrazzaq/Safety-Critical-Systems/README.md

     where:
     E is the number of edges in the program's control flow graph.
     N is the number of nodes in the graph.
-    P is the number of connected components (typically 1 for a well-structured program)
+    P is the number of connected components (typically 1 for a well-structured program) (All the nodes except the leaf nodes are the connected components)

     Considerations:
     --> CC is used to identify potential areas that may benefit from additional testing.